Merkush1/testaustime-backend/docs/APISPEC.md

 Flushes/stops any currently active coding session

->*Active coding session can be flushed/stoped automatically without any activity updates for a long time (without requests `POST /activity/update` for a long time).
+>*Active coding session can be flushed/stoped automatically without any activity updates for a long time.
 Also can be flushed automatically in case of starting new code session*

 <details>
   <summary>Header params:</summary>